 Receivables may include amounts for interest and trust distributions.
 Trust distributions are accrued when the right to receive payment is established.
 Where applicable, interest is accrued on a daily basis.
-Amounts are generally received within 30 days of being recorded as receivables.
+Amounts are generally received within 30 days of being received as receivables